HarshCasper/Rotten-Scripts/Python/Wikipedia_Scraper/README.md

 # Wikipedia scraper to get a Football player's club career information

-- Using BeautifulSoup, a python library useful for web scraping, this script helps to scrape Wikipedia to obtain a Football player's club career data
+- Using BeautifulSoup, a python library useful for web scraping, this script helps to scrape Wikipedia to obtain a Football player's club career data.

 - In this script, we take the input of the name of any popular Football player from the user and generate the club career details associated with them.